Datto Disaster Recovery guide

 Description

-Determine the source of the problem.
+Determine the source of the problem

 Unless the problem is obvious (such as a natural or physical disaster), you will need to determine why your machine is down.
 Here are some common things to check.
+It is usually quicker and easier to restore to the hardware you are already using, if possible.

-Rule out simple recovery methods.
+Rule out simple recovery methods

 Try the simple solution first.
 For example: